APU Software

 Back to top

-Loudness flavors
+Loudness Flavors

 One of the key features of this optimizer is its support for a variety of loudness types.
 The optimizer’s detection circuitry can be configured to use either LUFS or traditional measurement units (RMS, Peak).
 You can also choose to split or link channels, which is particularly useful for multi-channel audio formats such as Dolby Atmos®.